The Dwight H. Terry Lectureship,

 Professor of Astronomy and Physics

-Director, Franke Program in Science and the Humanities
+Director of the Franke Program in Science and the Humanities

 Jean Thomson Black